Aryan-0702/My-Portfolio/README.md

-A personal portfolio built using React and Tailwind CSS to showcase my skills, projects, and resume.
+A personal portfolio built using React and Tailwind CSS to showcase my skills, projects and resume.

 Features